-Dr. Saltzman uses a client-centered approach, and she includes insight-oriented therapy, relaxation, cognitive techniques, behavioral changes, dream interpretation, art therapy, play therapy and EMDR in treatment as appropriate.
+Dr. Saltzman uses a client-centered approach, and she includes insight-oriented therapy, relaxation, mindfulness, visualization, setting intentions, cognitive techniques, behavioral changes, dream interpretation, art therapy, play therapy and EMDR in treatment as appropriate.

 Dr. Saltzman works collaboratively and holistically with people of all ages, exploring emotional, behavioral, mental and spiritual factors.
 She has had a private practice in Evergreen since 2003, and has been practicing psychotherapy with adults, adolescents, children and families since 1995.

 Heidi Saltzman grew up in Conifer, Colorado.
 She was inspired to be a therapist by her aunt who was a clinical psychologist.
 After graduating from Evergreen High School, she attended Cornell University in upstate New York, receiving a bachelor’s degree in Human Development and Family Studies.
 She earned her doctorate in clinical psychology at the University of Vermont.